RG2445/College-Attendance-Record/README.md

 # College-Attendance
 This is a Website for College Attendance and Management System.

-Here Teachers can mark attendance and students can view it and react to it.
-It also includes assignments,timetable ,datesheet,assignments and other notifications.
+Here Teachers can mark attendance and students can view it and react to it. will be adding features including assignments,timetable ,datesheet,assignments and other notifications.
+It ensures transparency for students and they can view live data anytime.

 📌 Features